 - Masks are required to enter the building and must remain on the entire time.

-- If there is a wait for the rooms, visits may be limited to a total of 4 pets and/or 30 minutes.
+- If there is a wait for rooms, visits may be limited to a total of 4 pets and/or 30 minutes.

-- Animals over 6 months are also eligible for a 2 week trial adoption where you can foster them first.
+- Pets older than 6 months are also eligible for a two-week trial adoption where you can temporarily foster the pet before finalizing adoption.

 Please do not visit our adoption center if you are sick with COVID symptoms or have been exposed to a confirmed or suspected case of COVID-19 in the last 14 days.

 The APA’s Wellness clinic is open with modified operations.
 Our waiting room is limited to one household (up to two adults and thier children).
 Please call to let us know you have arrived (we recommend getting in line for the queue from home first).
 Clients cannot accompany pets into the exam room because the space is not large enough for social distancing.
 However, one client at a time can wait in our waiting room.
 Masks are required to enter the building and must remain on for the duration of your visit.